JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Stephen J. Priest - JetBlue Airways Corp.

 Yeah, of course.
 Good morning, Kevin.
 Steve here.
-We don't really have any new updates now, and Kevin, as I alluded to on Investor Day in the last quarter we expect to kick-off the A320 program at the end of the summer.
+We don't really have any new updates now, and Kevin, as I alluded to on Investor Day in the last quarter, we expect to kick off the A320 program at the end of the summer.
 So, we're pressing ahead and no further updates at this time.

 Kevin Crissey - Citigroup Global Markets, Inc.